 Blue light exposure is a relatively new threat to our skin.
-Given contemporary lifestyles, this is a light that we are exposed to all the time, while working or watching Netflix at night.
+Given contemporary lifestyles, this is a light that we are exposed to all the time while working or watching Netflix at night.
 This light, which also exists in natural sunlight, has been shown to penetrate deeper into lower levels of the skin than even UV rays, what we have been educated to wear sunscreen to protect ourselves against for decades.
-Without getting too science-y, blue and ultra violet light have a much shorter reach than other types of light, but much more power a.k.a more of an ability to alter our skin.
-While the sun emits these kinds of light in addition to more therapeutic ones (infrared is amazing in controlled doses), the blue light exposure from our technology is much closer to our skin and more frequently encountered un-protected than what comes from the sun.
+Without getting too sciencey, blue and ultraviolet light have a much shorter reach than other types of light, but much more power a.k.a more of an ability to alter our skin.
+While the sun emits these kinds of light in addition to more therapeutic ones (infrared is amazing in controlled doses), the exposure from our technology is much closer to our skin and more frequently encountered un-protected than what comes from the sun.

-Sunlight is the main source of blue light, but there are also many man-made, indoor sources of blue light, including fluorescent and LED lighting, flat-screen televisions, computer screens, smart phones and tablets.
-The amount of blue light these devices emit is only a fraction of that emitted by the sun, but the amount of time people spend using these devices and the proximity of these screens to the user’s face have many doctors and other health care professionals concerned about possible long-term effects of blue light on our eyes and skin.
+Sunlight is the main source of this kind of light, but there are also many man-made, indoor sources of blue light, including fluorescent and LED lighting, flat-screen televisions, computer screens, smartphones and tablets.
+The amount of blue light these devices emit is only a fraction of that emitted by the sun, but the number of time people spend using these devices and the proximity of these screens to the user’s face have many doctors and other health care professionals concerned about possible long-term effects of blue light on our eyes and skin.